go-gorm/gorm.io/pages/docs/conventions.md

 ### UpdatedAt

-For models having `UpdatedAt` field, the field will be set to current time when the record is updated or created if its value is zero
+For models having `UpdatedAt` field, the field will be set to the current time when the record is updated or created if its value is zero

 ```go
 db.Save(&user) // set `UpdatedAt` to current time